muggy8/improbable/have-and-havenot/5asbJ6YG.md

 "I won't stop you but do try to take care of yourself ok?"

-I weakly nodded back to him and made my way away from him.
+I weakly nodded back to him and made my way to the platform he pointed to.

 What's left to take care of?
 I thought to myself.